Joseph Ernest Atkins

 Joseph Ernest Atkins (1947 – January 23, 1999) was an American serial killer and Vietnam War veteran who murdered three people in South Carolina.
 He murdered his half-brother in 1969 and received a life sentence.
-After Atkins’ adoptive father pleaded with officials for his release, he was released on parole in 1980.
+After Atkins's adoptive father pleaded for his release, he was released on parole in 1980.
 In 1985, Atkins murdered a 13-year-old neighbor girl and his adoptive father.
 Atkins was convicted of these two murders, sentenced to death, and executed in 1999.

+Atkins's lawyers unsuccessfully argued for leniency, saying he was suffering a flashback from Vietnam at the time of the murders.
+Atkins had armed himself with a machete and was dressed in military fatigues when he committed the murders.

 Early life

 Joseph was born in 1947.
 The unwanted child of a sex worker, he was adopted by Benjamin Frank Atkins and Gladys Atkins and lived in North Charleston, South Carolina.
-Joseph was reportedly frequently beaten and berated by his adoptive father, and attacked by his older half-brother, Charles Edward Atkins.
-On one occasion, he had to get surgery after Charles repeatedly stabbed him in the stomach.
-In addition, Joseph said he witnessed his adoptive father abuse his adoptive mother.
-He believed Gladys getting her head hit during the abuse resulted in the brain tumor which killed her when he was 15.
+Joseph was frequently beaten and berated by his adoptive father, and attacked by his older half-brother, Charles Edward Atkins.
+On one occasion, he required surgery after Charles stabbed him repeatedly in the stomach.
+In addition, Joseph witnessed his adoptive father abuse his adoptive mother.
+He believed Gladys being hit in the head during the abuse caused the brain tumor which killed her when he was 15.

 Military service

-In the late 1960s, Joseph was sent to fight in Vietnam.
-He fought on the border of Cambodia and Laos.
-There, Joseph reportedly saw people being killed and mutilated, and heard fellow captured soldiers being tortured to death.
-Joseph was returned to the U.S. in October 1969.
-He was later awarded a Vietnam Campaign Medal, a Vietnam Service Medal, and a National Defense Service Medal.
+Joseph was sent to fight in Vietnam in the late 1960s, fighting on the border of Cambodia and Laos.
+He saw people killed and mutilated, and heard fellow captured soldiers being tortured to death.
+He returned to the U.S. in October 1969 and was awarded a Vietnam Campaign Medal, a Vietnam Service Medal, and a National Defense Service Medal.